x3rAx/svelte-kit-isolated-stores/README.md

 export const width = defineWritable(() => 0)
 export const height = defineWritable(() => 0)

+export const area = defineDerived(
     // Dependent stores are passed in as object (using object property value
     // shorthand)
+    { width, height },
     // The object can directly be destructured.
 Keep in mind, that every key has
     // been prefixed with `$`.
-export const area = defineDerived(
-    { width, height }, // <-- this is an object, not an array
     ({ $width, $height }) => $width * $height,
 )

-// You can assign different names using destructuring syntax export const diagonal = defineDerived(
+export const diagonal = defineDerived(
     { width, height },
-    ({ $width: w, $height: h }) => Math.sqrt(Math.pow(w, 2) + Math.pow(h, 2)),
+    // Of course, you can assign different names using destructuring syntax ({ $width: w, $height: h }) => Math.sqrt(Math.pow(w, 2) + Math.pow(h, 2)),
 )
 ```